Free school meals: NI 'holiday hunger' payments axed

 The school holiday food grant was to help low-income families with the cost of feeding children.

-The department said it was ending the scheme "with great reluctance" but it no longer had funding.
+But the department said it was ending the scheme "with great reluctance" but it no longer had funding.

 It means that families will not receive the payments for the Easter school holidays, which are due to begin on Monday in many schools.